RobHam99/py_veeqo/README.md

 ## License

-`pycounts` was created by Tomas Beuzen.
+`PyVeeqo` was created by Robert J. Hamilton.
 It is licensed under the terms of the MIT license.

 ## Leave a star :star2: